CiscoDevNet/terraform-provider-nso/docs/resources/device_config.md

 ### Required

 - `device` (String) An NSO device name.
+- `path` (String) A RESTCONF path.

 ### Optional

-- `attributes` (Map of String) Map of key-value pairs which represents the attributes and its values.
-Nested attributes (in YANG containers) can be specified using `/` as delimiter.
+- `attributes` (Map of String) Map of key-value pairs which represents the YANG leafs and its values.
 - `delete` (Boolean) Delete object during destroy operation.
 Default value is `true`.
 - `instance` (String) An instance name from the provider configuration.
 - `lists` (Attributes List) YANG lists. (see [below for nested schema](#nestedatt--lists))
-- `path` (String) A RESTCONF/YANG config path, e.g. `tailf-ned-cisco-ios:access-list/access-list=1`.

 ### Read-Only